loomio/loomio-docs/en/src/guides/consensus_process/index.md

 ## Example of a Consensus process on Loomio

 ### Step 1.
-You notice a problem or opportunity and take the initiative.
+You notice a problem or opportunity and take the initiative

 *Is the problem or opportunity is worth pursuing?* Vivien noticed it's time to review the Oatmilk Coop brand.